dsi-group1/NYC-EMS-Response/ExecSummary.md

 ### Recommendations

-* __Immediate Use:__  Using weather forecasts and our model, create a ‘heat map’ of staff needed and schedule people accordingly.
+* __Immediate Use:__  Using weather forecasts and our model, create a 'heat map' of staff needed and schedule people accordingly.
 If number of calls are known then it is a quick jump to use that for staffing projections.
 This will help to prevent having people on duty when they are not needed and avoid the reverse situation.
 If implemented well this should help to avoid preventable deaths.

 * __Further research:__  We do have a few areas we would like to look into in the future:
     1. __Historical traffic density and traffic incident type:__  As it is right now, we know how many incidents happen but not the severity or the overall effect these have on traffic.
 Using traffic density and type we believe we can improve on our models predictability and cut down on the RMSE.
 It might also help us approach the 'response time' prediction aspect of improving NYC EMS response.